DemuteStudio/ReaHaptic/README.md

 # REAHAPTICC (Reaper Haptics Creator)
 ---

-This is a description and documentation for REAHAPTIC, a collection of scripts that allows the creation, editing, exporting and testing of haptic files all inside Reaper(currently focused on haptics for mobile) and comes with a testing app called the Reahaptic Receiver.
+REAHAPTIC is package for reaper that contains a collection of scripts that allows the creation, editing, exporting and testing of haptic files all inside Reaper(currently focused on haptics for mobile) and comes with a mobile testing app called the Reahaptic Receiver.

-The goal of this project is to make haptic creation and testing for games as a sound designer as easy as possible.
+The goal of this project is to make haptic creation and testing for games as a sound designer as easy and efficient as possible.
 These are the requirements for this project:
 - **Immediate feedback**: when creating a haptic file we want to be able to test it immediately without having to export a file, on both mobile and gamepads.
 * **workflow**: A comfortable haptics creation workflow that can coexist with sound design in the same reaper project.
 * **Format agnostic**: we should be able to export as all main haptic formats, so we are not tied to a specific implementation, and we could also serve as a conversion tool.